Why is the idea of a UMKC downtown arts campus gaining support now?

 How would a Downtown Arts Campus be funded?

-Possible funding sources will be recommended once the feasibility/economic studies have been completed.
-However, it is anticipated that significant private funding will be required.
+It is anticipated that significant private funding will be required.
 The proposal is attracting interest among people who not only want to see UMKC arts thrive but also those who see the positive benefits of an influx of young, educated residents who could further energize the downtown.

 How would the arts campus fit in with other art-related developments in Downtown Kansas City?